atharvachore/CodSoft/README.md

 - Python
 - Random Module

-5. Contact Book
+5. Contact Book:
    A command-line application that allows users to store, view, update, and delete contact information such as name, phone number, and email address.

 Features:
 - Add new contacts.